 Stephanie Caron (formally Pike)

 Like much of the staff at Polarettes, Stephanie grew up at Polarettes.
 As a born and raised Yukoner, Stephanie started in gymnastics at the age of three and spent many years as a competitive gymnast.
 Although she stopped competing when she was 12, she continued to be involved in the sport.
 Her first coaching experience was when she was 13 and she spent the rest of her high school life coaching at Polarettes.
-During this time, she obtained her NCCP Level 1 and Trampoline 1 certifications.

 While in high school, she competed for the Yukon as a soccer player at multiple local, national and international tournaments including Arctic Winter Games, Nationals, and Canada Summer Games.
 After completing an undergraduate degree in Natural Resource Management from Vancouver Island University and a graduate degree in Environmental Studies from Wilfrid Laurier University, she returned to Whitehorse with the intention of working in her field and volunteering as a soccer coach.
 She has spent the past three years coordinating the Timbits First Kicks soccer program and coaching various soccer teams including the Juvenile Girls Futsal Team that travelled to AWG in Hay River.